-- 6.22.
-In accordance with Core Planning Strategy policy CS15 Climate Change, applicants will need to demonstrate how new their development proposal makes effective use of resources and materials, minimises water use and CO2 emissions is required. - 6.23.
-Core Planning Strategy Policy CS15 (Climate Change) requires all development to meet certain national sustainable design and construction standards (e.g. Code for Sustainable Homes or BREEAM).
+6.22.
+In accordance with Core Planning Strategy Policy CS 15 Climate Change, applicants will need to demonstrate how their development proposal makes effective use of resources and materials, minimises water use and CO_2 emissions is required.
+This is most effectively and efficiently done by considering these matters at the start of the design process.
+Considering these issues at the end of the design process can result in unnecessary technological solutions being added to buildings that cost more and don not make most effective use of resources.

+6.23.
+Core Planning Strategy Policy CS 15 (Climate Change) requires all development to meet certain national sustainable design and construction standards (e.g. Code for Sustainable Homes or BREEAM).
 The management of waste on construction sites can save costs and result in waste being treated in the most sustainable manner, thereby contributing to the development's attainment of the applicable sustainable design and construction standard.